MehulBafna/Indian-Premier-League-in-depth-data-analysis-/README.md

    - winner: Winning team
    - result: Winning the match either by runs or wickets
    - result_margin: Magnitude of victory by runs or wickets
-   - eliminator: Y - if the match ends in a tie, the winner is decided by super over, N - if the match does not end in a tie, Match abandoned - if the match stands abandoned.
    - method: Y - if the duckworth-lewis method was used during the match, N - otherwise.
    - umpire1: First standing umpire in the match.
    - umpire2: Second standing umpire in the match.